NACLab/neurorobot-preference-regret-learning/README.md

 3. **[Step 3]** Train the expert model.

-* Here, we will train a dreamerv3 agent on the mountain car environment.
+* Here, we will train an agent on the mountain car environment.
 You can also train other agents on other environments, but make sure you have the dataset ready.

 ```bash
 python scripts/train.py --configs mtc slampc_1m denserew --agent slampc --expname slampc-mtc-expert --run.steps 3000000